This post may contain affiliate links. Read our disclosure page for full details.

 9. Hone your skills.

 Now that you’ve launched your digital nomad career, keep on growing!
 Even though there’s a high demand for talented writers, designers, and other freelancers, it’s a competitive world.
 Stay at the top of your game by continuously honing your skills.
 We can always be better.
 Invest in a copywriting course to improve your marketing and writing skills.
 Learn more about SEO.
 Read books on creative writing that will influence everything you do.
 Get out and practice your photography.
+Take web design courses.
 Remember that you’re still running a business (your own if you’re a freelancer!) and you need to put continued time and effort into improvements and growth.
 This makes digital nomad work ideal for self-starters who love to learn!

 10. Go nomadic!